-Annex B, Language Specific Vulnerability Template, is a template for the writing of programming language specific annexes that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.
+Annex B, Language Specific Vulnerability Template, is a template for the writing of programming language specific annexes that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language specific terms.

-Additional annexes, each named for a particular programming language, list the vulnerabilities of Clauses 6 and 7 and describe how each vulnerability appears in the specific language and how it may be mitigated in that language, whenever possible.
-All of the language-dependent descriptions assume that the user adheres to the standard for the language as listed in the sub-clause of each annex.
+This technical report is supported by a set of Technical reports numbered TR 24772-2, TR 24772-3, and so on.
+Each additional part is named for a particular programming language lists the vulnerabilities of Clauses 6 and 7 and describe how each vulnerability appears in that specific language and specifies how it may be mitigated in that language, whenever possible.
+All of the language-dependent descriptions assume that the user adheres to the standard for the language as listed in the sub-clause of each Part.

-5 Vulnerability issues
+5 Vulnerability issues and general avoidance mechanisms